karmaniverous/stan/docs-src/configuration.md

   - '**/generated/**'
 ```

-Tip: Use excludes to reduce archive noise (tool state folders, large generated code) and use includes to bring back specific files when needed.
+Tip: Use excludes to reduce archive noise (tool state folders, large generated code) and use includes to bring back specific assets you want the assistant to read.

 ### maxUndos (number)